physiopy/peakdet/README.md

 >>> ppg = peakdet.PPG(datafile, samplerate)
 >>> ppg.plot()

-# interpolate data to 1000 Hz (note that the arg here is a multiplying factor -- i.e., the end sampling rate is samplerate (40) * 25)
+# interpolate data to 1000 Hz; note that the arg here is a multiplying factor
+# i.e., the end sampling rate is the original sampling rate (40) * 25
 >>> ppg.interpolate(25)

 # lowpass filter the data (cutoff = 2.0 Hz)